When

 equipment finding himself with a permanent, unfinished project in his

 garage.
 We knew we could do better.
-We carried out extensive
+We carried

 research and development, insuring that every replica from E.R.A. would